 We offer our clients the option of using live cover (sometimes referred to as natural service) instead of artificial insemination.
 During live cover breeding, our trained and experienced staff employ techniques to maximize safety for both horse and handler.

 Each year, Nandi prepares Standardbred yearlings for the fall sales.
 A 68-foot diameter Equiciser™ has been installed to assist in preparation of the yearlings.
 The Equiciser™ is under roof so that horses can exercise in various weather conditions.
-The farm manager, Steve Moore, oversees the daily grooming and handling of the horses.
-Steve also manages the nutrition program for the brood mares and young horses.
+The farm manager oversees the daily grooming and handling of the horses and also manages the nutrition program for the brood mares and young horses.

 Horses graze in the morning and afternoon and are fed on the same cycle.
 Our staff personally grooms horses thoroughly and works closely with Dr. Sheerin to develop a proper nutritional diet along with any supplements needed.
 This helps ensure horses have a good coat texture along with muscle build.
 We take great pride in the detail and attention we show each horse.